Malaysia

-Malaysia has its origins in the Malay kingdoms, which, from the 18th century on, became subject to the British Empire, along with the British Straits Settlements protectorate.
-During World War Two, British Malaya, along with other nearby British and American colonies, was occupied by the Empire of Japan.
-Following three years of occupation, peninsular Malaysia was unified as the Malayan Union in 1946 and then restructured as the Federation of Malaya in 1948.
+The country has its origins in the Malay kingdoms, which, from the 18th century on, became subject to the British Empire, along with the British Straits Settlements protectorate.
+During World War II, British Malaya, along with other nearby British and American colonies, was occupied by the Empire of Japan.
+Following three years of occupation, Peninsular Malaysia was briefly unified as the Malayan Union in 1946 until 1948 when it was restructured as the Federation of Malaya.
 The country achieved independence on 31 August 1957.
-The independent Malaya united with the then British crown colonies of North Borneo, Sarawak, and Singapore on 16 September 1963 to become Malaysia.
-In August 1965, Singapore was expelled from the federation and became a separate independent country.
+On 16 September 1963, independent Malaya united with the then British crown colonies of North Borneo, Sarawak, and Singapore to become Malaysia.
+In August 1965, Singapore was expelled from the federation and became a separate, independent country.

+Malaysia is tropical and is one of 17 megadiverse countries; it is home to numerous endemic species.
 The country is multiethnic and multicultural, which has a significant effect on its politics.
 About half the population is ethnically Malay, with minorities of Chinese, Indians, and indigenous peoples.
-The country's official language is Malaysian Malay, a standard form of the Malay language.
+The official language is Malaysian Malay, a standard form of the Malay language.
 English remains an active second language.
-While recognising Islam as the country's established religion, the constitution grants freedom of religion to non-Muslims.
+While recognising Islam as the official religion, the constitution grants freedom of religion to non-Muslims.
 The government is modelled on the Westminster parliamentary system, and the legal system is based on common law.
 The head of state is an elected monarch, chosen from among the nine state sultans every five years.
-The head of government is the Prime Minister.
+The head of government is the prime minister.

-After independence, the Malaysian GDP grew at an average rate of 6.5% per annum for almost 50 years.
-The economy has traditionally been fuelled by its natural resources but is expanding in the sectors of science, tourism, commerce and medical tourism.
-Malaysia has a newly industrialised market economy, ranked third-largest in Southeast Asia and 36th-largest in the world.
-It is a founding member of ASEAN, EAS, and OIC and a member of APEC, the Commonwealth, and the Non-Aligned Movement.
+Malaysia's economy has traditionally been driven by its natural resources but is expanding into commerce, tourism, and medical tourism.
+The country has a newly industrialised market economy, which is relatively open and state-oriented.
+The country is a founding member of the Organisation of Islamic Cooperation (OIC), the East Asia Summit (EAS), and the Association of Southeast Asian Nations (ASEAN), as well as a member of the Non-Aligned Movement (NAM), the Commonwealth, and the Asia-Pacific Economic Cooperation (APEC).
+Malaysia ranks 13th in Global Peace Index and 11th in Henley Passport Index.